Skip to main content

 What incentives are available for solar panels in the UK in 2026?

 The UK government offers several financial incentives for solar PV in 2026.
 Residential installations benefit from 0% VAT (since April 2022, confirmed until March 2027), saving homeowners around £1,000+ on a typical system.
-The Smart Export Guarantee (SEG) requires licensed energy suppliers to offer a tariff for exported electricity, currently 3–15p/kWh.
-Low-income households may qualify for fully funded solar through the ECO4 or HUG2 schemes.
+The Smart Export Guarantee (SEG) requires licensed energy suppliers to offer a tariff for exported electricity, currently 3–30p/kWh.
+Low-income households may qualify for funded solar through the Warm Homes Plan (which replaced ECO4 in March 2026) or HUG2.
 Businesses benefit from the Annual Investment Allowance for 100% first-year tax relief.

 What financial supports are available for solar energy in the UK?